Place-Based Income Management

 A person on income management generally has fifty per cent of their regular income support and family assistance payments income managed.
 Under child protection income management, seventy per cent of peoples’ income support payments are income managed.

-Lump sums and advance payments are one hundred per cent income managed.
+100 per cent of lump sums and advance payments are income managed.

 How can people spend their money?